-- A. FDOT and SHPO originally executed a Master Agreement, Agency Operating Agreement, and Funding Agreement (FA) on October 20, 2003.
-These were subsequently renewed or extended through April 14, 2023.
-FDOT and SHPO have consulted and agree to continue participating in the ETDM and transportation project delivery processes as signatories to this AOFA. - B. SHPO is responsible for review of transportation projects consistent with the National Historic Preservation Act and 36 CFR Part 800 to satisfy National Environmental Policy Act of 1969 (NEPA), the Florida Historical Resources Act, and other statutory authorizations as further identified herein and in Appendix A. SHPO is responsible for review of federal and state agency actions which are subject to these statutes and regulations. - C. FDOT is committed to compliance with the statutes and rules under SHPO's jurisdiction as they relate to FDOT's transportation projects and activities.
-As such, FDOT requests that SHPO provide expedited review and specialized technical assistance during the ETDM and transportation development processes meeting timelines established in this AOFA. - D. Early coordination and participation in the ETDM process will increase the number of activities conducted by SHPO.
-To maintain its production schedule, FDOT needs SHPO to provide timely responses and priority review of FDOT projects. - E. SHPO has represented that without supplemental funding it will be unable to provide FDOT with expedited review and specialized technical assistance during the ETDM and transportation development processes. - F. FDOT has found it beneficial to provide funding for SHPO to serve as an ETAT representative to support expedited review and specialized technical assistance so that transportation projects addressing Florida's needs can be implemented timely while complying with applicable environmental laws and regulations that protect archaeological and historic resources. - G. To support priority project reviews, FDOT requests that SHPO provide expedited review and specialized technical services in its jurisdictional areas as set forth in this AOFA.
-FDOT will compensate SHPO for these services under this AOFA. - H. FDOT's participation in this AOFA is supported by 23 U.S.C. § 139(j) and the reimbursement of funds from FHWA for activities conducted by SHPO pursuant to this AOFA. - I. SHPO has determined that (1) it is authorized pursuant to the Intergovernmental Cooperation Act, 31 USC, 6505, et seq., and Section 267.031, F.S. to participate in the ETDM Process on a reimbursable basis and (2) that the service provided is beyond the normal work it performs on federal-aid highway and transportation projects. - J. SHPO will provide expedited review and specialized technical assistance consistent with its statutory authority and commensurate with the level of funding provided by FDOT pursuant to this AOFA. - K. The parties are entering into this AOFA to provide for early coordination and identification of jurisdictional resources, expedite transportation project review, and the personnel and/or funding to attain these goals.
+- A. FDOT and NMFS originally executed a Master Agreement, Agency Operating Agreement, and Funding Agreement (FA) June 28, 2004.
+These were subsequently renewed or extended through July 24, 2023.
+FDOT and NMFS have consulted and agree to continue participating in the ETDM and transportation project delivery processes. - B. NMFS is responsible for review of transportation projects consistent with its regulatory and programmatic responsibilities.
+Relevant programmatic authorities for NMFS include: the Endangered Species Act (ESA), as amended, e.g., 16 U.S.C. § 1536 (a)-(d); National Environmental Policy Act (NEPA) of 1969, 42 U.S.C. § 4321, et seq.; Magnuson-Stevens Fishery Conservation and Management Act (MSA), e.g., 16 U.S.C. § 1855 (b); Marine Mammal Protection Act, 16 U.S.C. §§ 1361-1423h; Anadromous Fish Conservation Act, 16 U.S.C. §§ 757a-757f; and Fish and Wildlife Coordination Act, 16 U.S.C. §§ 661-667d.
+NMFS is responsible for review and management of activities which may affect marine and freshwater aquatic life as described in this AOFA. - C. FDOT is committed to compliance with the statutes and rules under NMFS's jurisdiction as they relate to FDOT's transportation projects and activities.
+As such, FDOT requests that NMFS provide expedited review and specialized technical assistance during the ETDM and transportation development processes meeting timelines established in this AOFA.
+Consistent with OMB Circular A-97, the FDOT certifies that the services being requested pursuant to this agreement cannot be procured reasonably and expeditiously by it through ordinary business channels. - D. Early coordination and participation in the ETDM process will increase the number of activities conducted by NMFS.
+To maintain its production schedule, FDOT needs NMFS to provide timely responses and priority review of FDOT projects. - E. NMFS has represented that without supplemental funding it will be unable to provide FDOT with expedited review and specialized technical assistance during the ETDM and transportation development processes. - F. FDOT has found it beneficial to provide funding for NMFS to serve as an ETAT representative to support expedited review and specialized technical assistance so that transportation projects addressing Florida's needs can be implemented timely while complying with applicable environmental laws and regulations, including those protecting coastal and marine species and habitat. - G. To support priority project reviews, FDOT requests that NMFS provide expedited review and specialized technical services in its jurisdictional areas.
+FDOT will reimburse NMFS for its services under this AOFA to meet the accelerated review requirements and assistance established in this AOFA. - H. FDOT's participation in this AOFA is supported by 23 U.S.C. § 139(j) and the reimbursement of funds from FHWA for activities conducted by NMFS pursuant to this AOFA. - I. NMFS has determined that (1) it is authorized pursuant to the Intergovernmental Cooperation Act, 31 USC, $\S$ 6505, et seq., to participate in the ETDM Process on a reimbursable basis and (2) that the service provided is beyond the normal work it performs on federal-aid highway and transportation projects.
+The funds transfer authority for NMFS is the Intergovernmental Cooperation Act 31 U.S.C. $\S$ 6505. - J. NMFS will provide expedited review and specialized technical assistance consistent with its statutory authority and commensurate with the level of funding provided by FDOT pursuant to this AOFA. - K. The parties desire to enter into this AOFA to provide for early coordination and identification of jurisdictional resources, expedite transportation project review, and the personnel and/or funding to attain these goals.